veradec/Shinjitsu-Stories/Prison.md

 # Chapter 1- Long Good Bye

 “You see.
 It takes time, but it will take place.
 You’ll listen my  name  that  shall  be  uttered  by  your  every  customer.
 They’ll  even  ask  you  about  my  whereabouts  and  you’ll have to take the duty of fixing appointments so that they can meet me in person.”, I told Sharan.

-“Hahaha, you tell me the same thing everytime before you publish  your,  novel.
-None  of  the  things  you  say  will happen.
+“Hahaha, you tell me the same thing everytime before youpublish  your,  novel.
+None  of  the  things  you  say  willhappen.
 The  same  old  song  and  no  effect.
-So,  are  you going to publish your next or what? “, Sharan scoffed at me.
+So,  are  yougoing to publish your next or what? “, Sharan scoffed at me.

 “No, Sharan.
 I haven’t even started pre-writing work yet.
 This novel may be my swan song.”